ASUCICREPO/AskUSDA/docs/architectureDeepDive.md

 # Architecture Deep Dive

-This document provides a detailed explanation of the [INSERT_PROJECT_NAME] architecture.
+This document provides a detailed explanation of the AskUSDA architecture.

 ---